Offirmo/offirmo-monorepo--2021-legacy/4-tools/memories-sorter/README.md

 Date algorithm:
 1. Manual, if present
-1. EXIF if present
+2. EXIF if present
-1. basename
+3. basename (if not canonical)
-1. FS but ONLY IF CONFIRMED by other hints
+4. FS but ONLY IF CONFIRMED by other hints

-Date will always be improved by FS if the FS matches
+Dates will always be improved by FS if the FS matches